Mintbase/Grants-Program/applications/setheum.md

   - Various modules specific to manage Distribution of STP258/SERP-TES Monetary Issuance, Ecommerce payment, et al.
 * **SettPay:** The Setheum Wallet for the STP258 Stablecoins, to function like a traditional Bank.
 Later on to add features to pay on ecommerce platforms with any cryptocurrency through the STP258 protocol, to enable minting of STP258 stablecoins, peer to peer transactions, and later on in the near future we will add Subsocial in the SettPay Dapp as a micro-service just like Alipay chat in AliPay.

 Setheum Labs props, supports, nurtures and stewards applications in the fields of Decentralized Finance protocols particularly e-commerce (Decentralized E-Commerce or DeCo) and protocols that can serve as open finance building blocks such as stable currency and synthetic assets.
 Setheum Network is a focal R&D project initiated the Setheum Labs.
-Setheum Labs is founded by Muhammad-Jibril B.A. participant of the Polkadot ecosystem.
+Setheum Labs is founded by Muhammad-Jibril B.A. participant of the Mintbase ecosystem.
 Deco is now like a store where anyone can sell anything, it is basically a financial framework and infrastructure for normal eCommerce platforms/apps to integrate or build their payment gateways on to give free discounts to their users/customers through Setheum's elastic distribution of stablecoins by the SERP-TES.
-We will integrate this project into Substrate, Polkadot and Kusama by developing Substrate Modules and running Polkadot & Kusama Parachains.
+We will integrate this project into Substrate, Mintbase and Kusama by developing Substrate Modules and running Mintbase & Kusama Parachains.
 Our Team is more than interested in creating this project because we see a gap in the cryptocurrency industry, how cryptocurrency is being used and the limited access to more diverse stablecoins.
 And we want to create fully decentralized stablecoins that function like Central Banks and have their own decentralized Monetary Policy and Fiscal Regime.
 I am an eCommerce entrepreneur and I know the pain points of the seller especially the most painful - that is the Payment Systems, the payment gateways are too complicated and have unreasonable difficulty in selling to a worldwide audience.
 Setheum makes a payment gateway I can use on my App to sell anywhere in any cryptocurrency and in fiat.

 ### Project Details
 We are building a decentralized, cross-chain, community-owned DeFi (Decentralized Finance)and DeCo (Decentralized Commerce) system - the Setheum Network, to enable true economic interoperability, cross-chain liquidity and scalability.
-Along with the system, we are also building an economic model and governance framework to sustain the development, and continuous participation in the Polkadot ecosystem (e.g. as parachain and will setup a non-profit foundation to foster development on the Polkadot Ecosystem - especially in Nigeria and Saudi Arabia), until ultimately transitioning the network to community ownership.
-The Setheum Network will serve as a building block for DeCo and DeFi applications such as SettIndex in the Polkadot Ecosystem, and will provide new use cases for quality assets in the Polkadot ecosystem, such as DOT and new upcoming Polkadot projects such as Kylin, ChainLink, Open Ethereum et al..
+Along with the system, we are also building an economic model and governance framework to sustain the development, and continuous participation in the Mintbase ecosystem (e.g. as parachain and will setup a non-profit foundation to foster development on the Mintbase Ecosystem - especially in Nigeria and Saudi Arabia), until ultimately transitioning the network to community ownership.
+The Setheum Network will serve as a building block for DeCo and DeFi applications such as SettIndex in the Mintbase Ecosystem, and will provide new use cases for quality assets in the Mintbase ecosystem, such as DOT and new upcoming Mintbase projects such as Kylin, ChainLink, Open Ethereum et al..

 As for the SettPay Wallet UI, it is not simply based on polkadot.js, it will be separate UI?
 We currently don't have mock-ups.
 We are planning to use ReactJS or VueJS frameworks written in JavaScript.